Felicien407/kigali-express-hospital/README.md

-# 🏥 Kigali Express Hospital — CH-UKA Management System
+# 🏥 Kigali Express Hospital — CHUKA Management System

 A full-stack hospital management system built for **CH-IKA Hospital**, designed to streamline hospital operations through a clean web interface backed by a RESTful API.